 Visit The Box Plymouth

-The Box is the newest addition to the list of free things to do in Plymouth.
+The Box is one of the free things to do in Plymouth.
 But what is it?
 The Box is an interactive arts and heritage centre that explores natural history, contemporary art and the city’s maritime history.

 Read my post about visiting The Box Plymouth and the best bits for kids.